Frequently Asked Questions

 Part One contains five hundred pages of worksheets that cover beginning medical terminology, advanced terminology, medications and anatomy/physiology.
 Each chapter has step-by-step instructions and is simple to go through with the aid of online search engines or the optional medical dictionaries listed on the materials needed page.
 Part Two begins with samples styles of medical records and how they are transcribed.
 The remainder of Part Two comprises approximately twelve hundred pages of “hands-on” transcription available on a USB stick.
 It includes authentic medical transcription in a variety of styles and dictators, including foreign accents.

 It is a comprehensive program. with a proven, long-term track record.
 Our program has produced more than 3200 successful medical transcriptionists!
 It is one of the lowest-priced comparable programs available.
 We are a well-established company, and can offer a quality program for less.
 College and other on-site programs can be inconvenient because of time schedules and extra costs.
 The Agency of Deborah’s Touch is not a school, but is a medical transcription service, so we have a unique understanding of what medical transcriptionists need to know.
 We provide mentorship and practical guidance as part of the program with no surprises or unexpected costs.
-We establish long-term relationships with our students, Our warm, friendly, personalized service has helped our students over the hurdles of starting their own home business and continues to help them today.
+We establish long-term relationships with our students.
+Our warm, friendly, personalized service has helped our students over the hurdles of starting their own home business and continues to help them today.
 Our statistics, from the thirty years that Medical Transcription A to Z has been available, show that by spending approximately twenty hours per week, at a typing speed of 60 wpm, one can complete the program in as little as six months.
 These statistics are based upon having a good grasp of punctuation, English and grammar.
-A to Z is easily ordered by visiting our office in Phoenix, or calling for quick delivery.
-We can ship it anywhere.
-Call us anytime for help, for as long as you own the program.
+A to Z is easily ordered by visiting our website, calling in your order, or scheduling an appointment at our Phoenix office.
+We ship anywhere within the U.S. Call us anytime for help, for as long as you own the program.
 When you have finished our program, you must send us all of your completed dictation, and complete a basic oral review.
 You will receive a letter of recommendation that will help you start your business and go for interviews, if you choose to work on-site, or start your own business.
 We hire our students who have completed A to Z and done well!
 Work for us!
 More than twenty-five medical transcriptionists currently contract with us.
 We can help you like no one else can.
 The books and USB stick are yours to keep.
 Unlike other programs which require you to return books, we hope that you will continue to reference the training materials as you begin to build your own transcription business.
 We have guaranteed the USB stick.
 If it breaks, we will replace it free of charge, as often as necessary, for as long as you own the program.
 Guarantee of the USB stick, back-up support, and letter of recommendation is for original purchaser of the program only.

 We are not AHDI approved, since it’s a costly process.
 For many years, we have been one of the most comprehensive, least-expensive programs available and we are attempting to keep our pricing as low as possible.
 However, we exceed all of the AHDI guidelines for an excellent program and will continue to set the standard for great courses.
 Most of the AHDI programs do not include internship or work experience.
 A_____ Schools, for example, is one of the most expensive and yet their students have a tough time finding work.
 A______ and other programs have contacted us, wanting us to hire their students, but we only hire through our program, “Medical Transcription A to Z.” We believe that’s why our students are so successful.